saipavansiripuram/JavaScript-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-5. ### Q: What is features that are introduced or you used in ES6?
+5. ### What is features that are introduced or you used in ES6?

 ECMAScript 6 (ES6), also known as ECMAScript 2015, introduced several new features and enhancements to the JavaScript language.
 Here are some of the key features introduced in ES6: